← Integrations

 CertKit issues and renews certificates centrally in the cloud using delegated DNS validation.
 You create a one-time CNAME record; CertKit handles every ACME challenge after that.

 The deploy agent is a small service you run on a Windows host inside your network.
-It makes an outbound HTTPS connection to CertKit to pull each renewed certificate, then connects to the NetScaler management address (NSIP) over SSH on your LAN to upload the files and refresh the certkey pair.
+It makes an outbound HTTPS connection to CertKit to pull each renewed certificate, then connects to the NetScaler management address — the NSIP, or the cluster IP for a cluster — over SSH on your LAN to upload the files and refresh the certkey pair.
 The appliance never talks to CertKit or the public internet directly, never runs ACME, needs no port 80 open, and never stores DNS credentials.
 One deploy agent can reach every NetScaler and other appliance on that network, so there's nothing to install on the appliances themselves.

 What CertKit handles